abhinitasanabada-web/nyc-taxi-data-prediction-pyspark/readme.md

    - Create a variable with key `openweather_api_key`.
    - Set the value to your API key token (only the token, no quotes or prefixes).

-> **Important:** Never commit your actual API key or Snowflake credentials to GitHub.
-Keep them only in Airflow or another secret manager.

 ---